hestia-owner-eye/website.eye/src/site/thecitizens/en/index.md

 inverse: true
 title: The Citizens
 lead_image: /assets/media/hero-rouge.png
-sar_title: What the Labour Party has on you
+sar_title: What the Labour Party (unintentionally) shared about you
 ---
 On 4 November 2021, The UK Labour Party published a statement revealing that "a third party that handles data on \[its] behalf has been subject to a cyber incident."